 There have indeed been some successful campaigns that have used religious imagery.
 For example, you probably remember the Xerox “Monk” campaign of the 1970s.
 Why was this campaign success while the auto mentioned above dealership’s use of the crucifixion in its billboard a failure?
 In this case, it was a matter of using religious themes in a tasteful way that did not promote (or defame) any particular religion or denomination

 One print ad from this campaign featured a monk along with the slogan “The duplicators for those who appreciate the virtues of simplicity.”
 The ads were tasteful, lighthearted in tone, and most importantly, they communicated the virtues of the product rather than attempting to get a religious message across.
 It’s an important distinction which businesses would do well to remember.
+For printed material and books on Christianity please see here.

 The real issue here is that consumers are interested in the product or service you’re selling, not your religious faith.
 Unless you’re advertising for a house of worship or religious organization, there’s no place for promoting religion while trying to make a sale – and as many who have tried to do this have found out the hard way, it’s not an effective means of closing the deal.